INSIDE: Where to buy a Japanese bento lunch box in Tokyo on a budget.

 BUY NOW ON AMAZON: Super cute PANDA shaped bento picks.

 The Best Bento Box for Kids Accessories

-The Shinkansen Bullet Train rice moulds pictured above is the best Japanese bento food shape!
-The BEST bento box accessory ever.
+The Shinkansen Bullet Train rice moulds (pictured above) is the best Japanese bento food shape.

 Bento Box inspiration!